0

 The pancreas responds by increasing its insulin output to maintain normal blood sugar levels, which can eventually lead to a decrease in overall production.
 This constant overproduction can lead to an eventual decline in overall production.

-This silent battle often persists for years unnoticed due to its lack of pronounced symptoms.
-It’s like having a small leak in your home; it doesn't seem harmful until significant damage has occurred.
+This can often persists for years unnoticed due to its lack of pronounced symptoms.

 Symptoms of Insulin Resistance